 Walking doesn’t involve as much stress or impact on the feet as running does.
 However, this doesn’t mean that you should be any less prepared.
 When you’re walking, you land on your heels and have your foot roll forward.
 This rolling motion requires additional support to the feet.

 Flexibility – Walking shoes are designed to have soft, flexible soles.
 This allows the walker to push off easily with each step.

-If you have any questions, please feel free to contact our office located in Springfield, Russelville, and White House, TN.
+If you have any questions, please feel free to contact one of our offices located in Springfield, Russelville, and White House, TN.
 We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Differences between Walking and Running Shoes

 If you experience sudden attacks of swelling and severe pain, you may have gout.
 Gout is a form of arthritis in which small crystals form around the joints and may lead to kidney stones.
 A buildup of uric acid in the blood leads to inflammation and is the cause of gout.
 Gout typically affects the toes and ankles, in addition to the knees and fingers.The joints become swollen, and the skin in the affected area may appear red and shiny.
 Gout occurs in attacks and can be debilitating and extremely painful.
 Lowering uric acids levels may provide a long-term solution, which is commonly done through change of diet and medication.
 Ice packs are generally used during an attack for relief.
 Please consult a podiatrist if you have difficulty walking or have severe pain in your feet.

 Gout is a foot condition that requires certain treatment and care.
 If you are seeking treatment, contact Dr. Kevin Davis from Davis Foot & Ankle Centers.
 Our doctor will treat your foot and ankle needs.